WolfgangMehner/vim-plugins/lua-support/README.md

   RELEASE NOTES FOR VERSION 1.0pre
 ----------------------------------------------------------------------
+- The default style used by the template library is now 'Lua_52'.
+  You can change it in the template customization file (see below).
+  The jump to the online help is also set up for Lua 5.2.
 - Renamed 'g:Lua_GlbTemplateFile' into 'g:Lua_GlobalTemplateFile'.
 - Renamed 'g:Lua_LclTemplateFile' into 'g:Lua_LocalTemplateFile'.
 - Added optional custom templates (g:Lua_CustomTemplateFile).